skeetercathcart/skeetercathcart/README.md

 ### My name is Skeeter!
 *Here* **are** ~~some~~ things [I do not understand about GitHub](https://github.com/skeetercathcart/PPHW4ThingsIDontUnderstand/blob/main/ThingsIDontUnderstand.md) <br />
 A funny:
 > “What’s the object-oriented way to get wealthy?
-Inheritance.”
+Inheritance.” <br />
 A list of cool emojis: <br/>
 * :sunglasses:
 * :metal: